WonglaRussia/sokoban/README.md

 # sokoban
 sokoban
 This project aims to be a sandbox for C technologies.
-Maximum goal is to write sokoban like game without usage of standart libraries C like stdio.h e.t.c (zero runtime).
+My goal is to write sokoban like game.

+May be some modules of it will be done without usage of standart libraries C like stdio.h e.t.c It depends on my desire of further learning NASM compiler.